 Students must contact the International Centre to enroll in the private insurance plan or to receive a waiver of the medical insurance fee.
 Please note that simply paying the \$160.00 fee does not fulfill the policy.
 The policy requires that international students have valid medical insurance while at UNBC, and that they demonstrate proof of such coverage.

 Note: Standards for accounts receivable billing and collection of student accounts receivable are subject to UNBC Policy on Student Accounts.
-See UNBC Policy and Procedures Manual on the website at www.unbc.ca/policy under FINANCE.
 For further information, please see the Student Accounts Receivable website at www.unbc.ca/finance.

 Academic Dates

 Academic Year